2024/25 winners of Step into the NHS primary schools competition

-We’d like to thank all the schools and pupils who took part in the 2023/24 Step into the NHS primary schools' competition.
-You sent some amazing pieces of work and we really enjoyed looking through them all!
+We’d like to thank all the schools and pupils who took part in the 2024/25 Step into the NHS primary schools' competition.
+We received so many amazing pieces of work and we really enjoyed looking through them all!

-Nearly 2,000 pupils from all over England sent in an incredible 1,752 entries to the competition, which asked pupils to work alone or in pairs to create a piece of artwork or writing that showcased the variety of roles in the NHS and challenged gender stereotyping in jobs.
+Nearly 2,000 pupils from all over England sent in an incredible 1,636 entries to the competition, which asked pupils to work alone or in pairs to create a piece of artwork or writing that showcased up to three of the 350 careers in the NHS.

 The winners are listed below, and you can see their entries displayed on our online gallery on the Step into the NHS website.